ahonetBE/Hubbard_GW/README.md

 ## Citing

 Hubbard_GW is free to use under the conditions of the GNU GENERAL PUBLIC LICENSE version 3 open source license.
-To cite this code, please use the Zenodo DOI of the project: 10.5281/zenodo.8363607

 ## Questions, remarks, reports?